SVBench: Evaluation of Video Generation Models on Social Reasoning: Abstract

 \section{Abstract}

-Recent text-to-video generation models exhibit remarkable progress in visual realism, motion fidelity, and text–video alignment, yet they still struggle to produce socially coherent behavior.
-Unlike humans—who effortlessly infer intentions, beliefs, emotions, and social norms from brief visual cues—current models tend to render literal scenes without capturing the underlying causal or psychological logic.
-To systematically evaluate this gap, we introduce the first benchmark for social reasoning in video generation.
-Grounded in findings from developmental and social psychology, our benchmark organizes thirty classic social cognition paradigms into seven core dimensions, including mental-state inference, goal-directed action, joint attention, social coordination, prosocial behavior, social norms, and multi-agent strategy.
-To operationalize these paradigms, we develop a fully training-free agent-based pipeline that (i) distills the reasoning mechanism of each experiment, (ii) synthesizes diverse video-ready scenarios, (iii) enforces conceptual neutrality and difficulty control through cue-based critique, and (iv) evaluates generated videos using a high-capacity VLM judge across five interpretable dimensions of social reasoning.
-Using this framework, we conduct the first large-scale study across seven state-of-the-art video generation systems.
-Our results reveal substantial performance gaps: while modern models excel in surface-level plausibility and deeper social reasoning, suggesting that current models remain limited in their ability to generate socially grounded behavior. \url{https://github.com/Gloria2tt/SVBench-Evaluation}
+Recent text-to-video generation models have made remarkable progress in visual realism, motion fidelity, and text-video alignment, yet they still struggle to produce socially coherent behavior.
+Unlike humans, who readily infer intentions, beliefs, emotions, and social norms from brief visual cues, current models often generate literal scenes without capturing the underlying causal and psychological dynamics.
+To systematically assess this limitation, we introduce the first benchmark for social reasoning in video generation.
+Grounded in developmental and social psychology, the benchmark covers thirty classic social cognition paradigms spanning seven core dimensions: mental-state inference, goal-directed action, joint attention, social coordination, prosocial behavior, social norms, and multi-agent strategy.
+To operationalize these paradigms, we build a fully training-free agent-based pipeline that distills the reasoning structure of each paradigm, synthesizes diverse video-ready scenarios, enforces conceptual neutrality and difficulty control through cue-based critique, and evaluates generated videos with a high-capacity VLM judge along five interpretable dimensions of social reasoning.
+Using this framework, we conduct the first large-scale evaluation of seven state-of-the-art video generation systems.
+Results show a clear gap between surface-level plausibility and deeper social reasoning, suggesting that current models remain limited in their ability to generate socially grounded behavior. \url{https://github.com/Gloria2tt/SVBench-Evaluation}